HucksApp/C-cln-sht/README.md

 ```
 -include filenames…
 ```
+The default search directories are in this order (1) /usr/local/include,  (2) /usr/gnu/include, (3) /usr/local/include, (4) /usr/include.
 **To specify the directory the included file is at, use the*** `-I` or `--include-dir` options with make